WSUCptSCapstone-Fall2022Spring2023/dell-pravegaolapjava/Document-CptS423/Sprint2_Report.md

 Changes to the Druid web console have been made for users to be able to access our plugin through the web console.
 When a user launches the web console through a localhost, they can select: Load Data -> Streaming.
 Different cards will be shown for the user to select which data source they want to read from.
 Things like Apache Kafka, Amazon Kinesis, and of course, Pravega.

 ## Work Summary (Developer Facing)
+Continued working with Dell engineer to modify the existing Kafka Connector to be compatible with the Pravega API.
+The most work was put into the `PravegaEventSupplier.java` file because this file deals with the data source we are reading from specifically.
+This meant that the utilization of the Pravega API would occur here for things such as reading events from Pravega, returning the head/tail of a stream and seeking to a particular position in a stream.

 ## Unfinished Work